aws-samples/amazon-cloudwatch-container-insights/k8s-deployment-manifest-templates/deployment-mode/service/cwagent-prometheus/README.md

 #### CloudWatch Agent Prometheus Configuration:
 CloudWatch Agent allows the customer to configure the Prometheus metrics setting in configuration map: `prometheus-cwagentconfig`.
-For more information, see [CloudWatch Agent Prometheus Configuration](TBD.html).
+For more information, see [Configuring the CloudWatch Agent for Prometheus Monitoring](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/ContainerInsights-Prometheus-Setup-configure.html).

 #### Prometheus Scrape Configuration:
 CloudWatch Agent allows the customer to specify a set of targets and parameters describing how to scrape them.
 The configuration is stored in configuration map: `prometheus-config`